Detrended Price Oscillator (DPO) Strategy and Usage

 • This indicator can’t identify the trend.

-• The tops and bottoms of the indicator is considered as the price cycle length.
+• The tops and bottoms of the indicator are considered as the price cycle length.

 • The DPO is an oscillator, so it oscillates around a level (here a zero line).
 But this generally does not have a defined upper or lower level.